Louisiana State Employees Retirement System Takes $719,000 Position in Carpenter Technology Co. (NYSE:CRS)

 Louisiana State Employees Retirement System bought a new stake in Carpenter Technology Co.
 (NYSE:CRS – Get Rating) in the 3rd quarter, Holdings Channel.com reports.
 The fund bought 23,100 shares of the basic materials company’s stock, valued at approximately $719,000.

-The company also recently declared a quarterly dividend, which was paid on Thursday, December 1st.
-Stockholders of record on Tuesday, October 25th were issued a $0.20 dividend.
-The ex-dividend date was Monday, October 24th.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 2.05%.
-Carpenter Technology’s dividend payout ratio (DPR) is -93.02%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, December 1st.
+Shareholders of record on Tuesday, October 25th were issued a dividend of $0.20 per share.
+The ex-dividend date of this dividend was Monday, October 24th.
+This represents a $0.80 annualized dividend and a yield of 2.05%.
+Carpenter Technology’s dividend payout ratio is presently -93.02%.

 Carpenter Technology Corporation engages in the manufacture, fabrication, and distribution of specialty metals in the United States, Europe, the Asia Pacific, Mexico, Canada, and internationally.
 It operates in two segments, Specialty Alloys Operations and Performance Engineered Products.
 The company offers specialty alloys, including titanium alloys, powder metals, stainless steels, alloy steels, and tool steels, as well as additives, and metal powders and parts.